 "Whoa, dude, he looks like he's hacking up a lung."
 America marveled.

-"How about we get him some more water, qui?"
+"How about we get him some more water, oui?"
 France offered, walking around towards the bottle of water.

-"Water won't help now.
+"Water won't help him now.
 It seems that he's dying, da?"
-That earned the Russian a slight smack on the shoulder from a timid Canada.
-Russia just grinned widely, drawing the younger country into his arms—it's not like anyone would notice, right?
+That earned the Russian weak glares from those around him.
 He continued to stare at the suffering aristocrat, enjoying all the blood he was seeing.

 "Don't you dare say that."
 Hungary rounded on him, turning away from Austria and fixing the sadistic country with a glare.
-Russia froze, his grip tightening around the man in his arms.
-Canada shrunk back into his chest at her intensity but glanced up at the Russian as he felt a minuscule shiver run through him.
+Russia froze, and even Canada beside him shrunk back towards the table at her intensity.
+Glancing up at the Russian he saw a minuscule shiver run through the large man.
 Russia averted his eyes away to stare down the row of countries at Belarus and he shivered again.
-Her gaze rivaled that of his sister's.
+The woman's gaze rivaled that of his sister's.

-He could feel a darkness begin to creep around his vision and he shook his head to try and rid himself of it.
+He could feel black begin to creep around the edge of his vision and he shook his head trying to rid himself of it.
 He caught the woman's gaze again.
-"Take me home, Elizabeta," he managed to whisper to her in a strangled voice before he squeezed his eyes shut just as the darkness over took him.
+"Take me home, Elizabeta," he managed to whisper before he squeezed his eyes shut just as the darkness over took him.

 Liechtenstein was sulking a few feet away from him, quietly mopping up the blood on the floor.
 She had begged him to let her go help Hungary take the musician home, but he told her there was no way in hell either of them were going to help the Austrian.

-Switzerland walked over to her and set his hand comfortingly on her shoulder.
+Switzerland walked over to her and set his hand on her shoulder in an attempt to comfort the small country.
 She stared up at him, her big green eyes shining with tears.
-Switzerland took the mop from her gently.
-"Come on, Lili," he murmured at her sad face.
+He took the mop from her gently.
+"Come on, Lilli," he murmured at her sad face.
 "Don't be like this.
 You know why I didn't let you go with them."

 Liechtenstein nodded, wiping at her eyes.
 "I know, big brother; it's because we're neutral.
-I'm just worried about Mr. Austria is all.
+I'm just worried about Mr. Austria.
 Every time I see him he's always so nice to me . . ."

-Switzerland tensed a bit, his eye twitching with annoyance.
-He took a deep breath and closed his eyes, trying to control his rising anger.
+Switzerland tensed a bit at that, his eye twitching with minor annoyance.
+He took a deep breath and closed his eyes, trying to control his rising irritation.
 Austria had always been a gentleman ever since he'd known him, and even now after their separation years ago he hasn't changed one bit.
 He's still the same pansy aristocrat who wore flashy old clothes and spent most of his days making music instead of fighting for himself.
-God, how he was glad they weren't allies anymore.
-Everything that the Austrian man did just pissed him off!
-Sometimes he wished he could just punch him square in the face . . .
+Oh, how he was glad they weren't allies anymore.
+Everything that the Austrian man did just ticked him off.
+Sometimes he wished he could just punch the musician square in the face . . .

 "—you, big brother?"

-Switzerland's eyes snapped open, just realizing that Liechtenstein had been speaking to him.
-He glanced down to see his sister looking at him with expectance.
+Switzerland's opened his eyes, realizing that Liechtenstein had been speaking to him.
+He glanced down to see his sister looking up at him with expectance.
 He shook his head, clearing his earlier thoughts.
-"I'm sorry, Lili, I wasn't listening.
+"I'm sorry, Lilli, I wasn't listening.
 What did you ask me?"

 "I said that you were pretty concerned about Mr. Austria, too, right, big brother?"
 Liechtenstein asked carefully, testing him.
 "I mean earlier when he was coughing up all that blood you looked so worried.
-And then with what Mr. Russia said, you had a scary look on your face—like you were going to kill him.
-Am I wrong, big brother?"
+And then with what Mr. Russia said, you had a scary look on your face—like you were going to hit him.
+Or am I wrong?"

-Switzerland's face went beet red at her accusation and his shock made him stutter.
+Switzerland's face heated up at her accusation and his shock made him stutter.
 "W-Well, I . . . uh . . .
-Of c-course you're wrong!"
+Of course you're wrong!"
 He turned away from her, trying to regain his composure.
 "There's no way in hell I care for that idiot!"

 "I did not say that you cared for him, just that you were worried like everyone else," Liechtenstein said innocently.

 He jumped slightly when he felt small arms snake around him and he stared in surprise out the window through his fingers.
 "Don't worry, big brother, I won't tell anybody," Liechtenstein muttered quietly behind him.
-"I can understand why you would.
-You two used to be such close friends, saving each other and battling with one another . . .
-I get it if you're worried about what happened today."
+"I can understand why you would be concerned.
+You two used to be such close friends, growing up together and fighting together and all . . ."

-Switzerland rolled his eyes slightly.
+Switzerland couldn't help but roll his eyes a little.
 It had been him that did most of the fighting and rescuing while Austria had sat back and played his damn piano.
 He sighed, unwrapping his sister's arms from around him and turning to face her.
 He gave her a firm look.
-"Lili, for the last time I am NOT concerned about that idiot," he growled lightly, handing her back the mop.
-"Now, let's get this blood cleaned up so we can go home."
+"Lilli, for the last time I am not concerned about that fool," he growled softly, handing her back the mop.
+"Now, let's get this cleaned up so we can go home."

 "Do you think we could . . ."
 Liechtenstein trailed off, suddenly nervous.
 "N-Never mind."

 Switzerland looked up from the table.
-"What, Lili?"
+"What is it?"

 Thanks to all who read my first chapter!
-I hope you'll stick around and read the others! :D Please fav and review!
+I hope you'll stick around and read the others! :D It would be lovely if ya'll reviewed!